conduktor/conduktor-docs/src/pages/changelog/Gateway-3.3.0.md

 | fixed[] | every byte filled with charater "*" |
 | boolean | false |

+Note that the same default values are now used across all relevant plugins when manipulating a non-string field - Data Masking, Partial Decrypt, and Encrypt on Fetch.

 #### Attempt to apply encryption to a message more than once will now fail
 If any of the encryption headers are detected in a message when encryption is about to be applied, then the encryption operation will fail.
 This is because applying encryption twice (or more) is currently not reversible.